-Globe valves are linear motion closing-down valves used to start, stop or regulate the flow using a closure member referred as a disc.
+Globe valves are linear motion closing-down valves used to start, stop or regulate the flow using a closure member referred to as a disc.
 The globe valve disk can completely close the flow path or can be removed entirely.
 The seat opening changes proportionately with the travel of the disc which is ideal for duties involving flow regulation.
-Globe valves are most suitable and widely used for throttling and controlling fluid flow and are generally employed in small size piping.
+Globe valves are most suitable and widely used for throttling and controlling fluid flow and are generally employed in small-size piping.

 In addition, depending on the design of the seat and disc, the seating load of globe valves can be positively controlled by a screwed stem.
 The sealing capacity of the globe valve is high.
 They can be used for on-off duty if the ﬂow resistance from the tortuous ﬂow passage of these valves is acceptable.
 Some globe valves are also specifically designed for low ﬂow resistance for use in on-off duty.
 Because of the short travel distance of the disc between the open and closed positions, globe valves are ideal if the valve has to be opened and closed frequently.
 Thus, globe valves can be used for a wide range of duties.

 Globe Valve Parts

 A typical globe valve constitutes of the following parts:

 - Gland bushing and flange (3)

 - Handwheel (1): Mechanical Actuator